-Over the past few months, the imperative of so many companies has been to reduce expenses to extend their “runway”.
-So, it is understandable that price might dominate the conversation – but be mindful of the tradeoffs.
+Over the past few months, the goal of so many companies has been to reduce expenses to extend their “runway.”
+So, it is understandable that price might dominate the conversation – but you should always be mindful of the tradeoffs.

-This was the case for a smaller company that recently came to Accelerance for help.
+This was the case for a smaller company that came to Accelerance for help.
 They needed to reduce their software engineering spend, which had been around $125 per hour (per person, fully loaded).
-Their goal was to achieve a 50% savings, so a target cost of $62 per hour had been set for the blended team.
+Their goal was to achieve low-cost software development that cut spending by 50%, so a target cost of $62 per hour had been set for the blended team.

 Imagine their excitement when they looked around and found two outsourcing options in the $30 per hour range.
 Suddenly, that was a “fair” rate, and their original target of $62 per hour looked well above market.
 In their rush, they never considered what they were sacrificing to get such a bargain.

-The other group was also quite large (1,500 people), and located in Vietnam.
+The other group was also quite large (1,500 people) and located in Vietnam.
 Given the disparity in time zones, communication issues and staff turnover would have been a challenge.
-To allow some workday overlap with the US, the Vietnamese developers would be put on a late-shift schedule which is difficult to sustain.
-This most certainly leads to team turnover and production delays.
+To allow some workday overlap with the US, the Vietnamese developers would be put on a late-shift schedule, which is difficult to sustain.
+This can lead to team turnover and production delays.

 The company wanted to build a team of 14 with their new outsourcing partner.
 At $30 per hour ($840,000 a year), they would save 76% on their current annual spend of $3.5 million.

 Those are big figures, but all they tell you is the cost of those resources.
-If they don’t produce the intended results, the value to your organization is zero.
-In the long run, an investment that sews resentment and frustrations within the rest of the team, and potentially fails to meet its objectives, has a negative overall value.
+If they don’t produce the intended results, the actual value to your organization is zero.
+In the long run, an investment that sews resentment and frustrations within the rest of the team and potentially fails to meet its objectives has a negative overall effect.

-A 60% saving yielded real success, while a 76% saving – that might have looked better on paper – would have resulted in frustration and, quite possible, a failed project.
+A 60% saving yielded real success, while a 76% saving – that might have looked better on paper – would have resulted in frustration and, quite possibly, a failed project.